pedrouid/hyperapp-boilerplate/README.md

 # hyperapp-boilerplate

-Boilerplate for developing a web app using Hyperapp.js built with Parcel.js
+Boilerplate for developing a static web app using Hyperapp.js built with Parcel.js

 `npm start` to develop on localhost